Abe-Borg/CST499-40_FA22-Capstone-BradleyChess/README.md

 Data science enthusiast will recogize ways to make this project better and to create more sophisticated agents.
 I started this project knowing nothing about reinforced learning.
 Therefore, the implementation is basic.
 I did not fully understand the math and theory behind the SARSA algorithm either.
 Regardless, I believe the form of the SARSA algorithm is implemented correctly.

 Finally, the single point of communication between this program and something external (like a web app) is facilitated by two methods, Bradley.recv_opp_move() and Bradley.rl_agent_chess_move().

+### Future Plans
+I will make a webGL application for this project.
+I think this is easier and looks better than a React app.
+Also, the training time could be faster, and I would like to train the agents on hundreds of thousands of games instead of tens of thousands.
+It could be that the only way to accomplish this is to use Julia or some other language.
+Also, I may find a way to use Numpy arrays instead of Pandas DataFrames.
+Right now it seems like I need DFs for what I am doing.